-(b) [Transfer of employment or association.]
-If an agent registered under this [Act] terminates employment by or association with a broker-dealer registered under this [Act] and begins employment by or association with another broker-dealer registered under this [Act], [or if an investment adviser representative registered under this [Act] terminates employment by or association with an investment adviser registered under this [Act] or a federal covered investment adviser who has filed a notice under Section 405 and begins employment by or association with another investment adviser registered under this [Act] or a federal covered investment adviser, who has filed a notice under Section 405.
-Upon filing by or on behalf of the registrant, within 30 days after the termination, of an application for registration that complies with the requirement of Section 406(a), and payment of the filing fee required under Section 410, the registration of the agent [or investment adviser representative] is: (1) immediately effective as of the date the new employment or association began, if the agent's Central Registration Depository (CRD) record or successor record or [or the investment adviser representative's Investment Adviser Registration Depository (IARD) record or successor record] contains no new or amended disciplinary disclosure since the registrant was last registered or employed under this [Act][or, within the preceding 12 months]; or (2) temporarily effective as of the date the new employment or association began, if the agent's CRD record [or the investment adviser representative's IARD record] contains a new or amended disciplinary disclosure since the registrant was last registered under this [Act].
+(b) [Expedited re-registration.]
+If an agent registered under this [Act] terminates employment by or association with a broker-dealer registered under this [Act] and begins employment by or association with another broker-dealer registered under this [Act], [or if an investment adviser representative registered under this [Act] terminates employment by or association with an investment adviser registered under this [Act] or a federal covered investment adviser and begins employment by or association with another investment adviser registered under this [Act] or a federal covered investment adviser,] the following applies.
+Upon filing by or on behalf of the registrant, within 30 days after the termination, of an application for registration that complies with the requirement of Section 406(a), and payment of the filing fee required under Section 410, the registration of the agent [or investment adviser representative] is (1) immediately effective as of the date the new employment or association began if the agent's "CRD record" [or the investment adviser representative's "IARD record"] contains no new or amended disciplinary disclosure since the registrant was last registered under this [Act]; or (2) temporarily effective as of the date the new employment or association began, if the agent's "CRD record" [or the investment adviser representative's "IARD record"] contains a new or amended disciplinary disclosure since the registrant was last registered under this [Act].
 The administrator may withdraw the temporary registration [if there were grounds for discipline under Section 412] and the administrator does so within 30 days after the filing of the application.
-If the administrator day after filing.]

-[(3) Notwithstanding Section 408(b)(1), the administrator may require an applicant, does not so withdraw the temporary registration, registration becomes automatically effective on the 31st

-1 whether or not the applicant qualifies under 406(b)(1) for registration, to undergo full registration under 2 Section 402.]
-3 (a) (c) [Termination of registration or application for registration.]
-(1) If the 4 administrator determines that a registrant or applicant for registration is no longer in existence or has 5 ceased to do business act as a broker-dealer, agent, investment adviser, or investment adviser 6 representative, or is the subject of an adjudication of mental incompetence or is subject to the control of a 7 committee, conservator, or guardian, or cannot reasonably be located, the administrator, by rule or order, 8 may cancel or suspend terminate the registration or cancel or deny the application.
-The administrator 9 may reinstate a canceled or revoked terminated registration, with or without hearing, and may make such 10 registration retroactive.
-11 Reporter's Notes 12 No Prior Provision 13 1.
-Under Sections 402(c) and 404(c) registration of an agent or investment adviser representative is only effective while the agent or investment adviser representative is employed by or 14 15 associated with a broker-dealer, issuer, or investment adviser.
-Section 408(a) specifies procedure to inform the administrator of a notice of termination.
-16 17 18 2.
-To expedite transfer to a new broker-dealer in investment adviser, Section 408(b) 19 facilitates a procedure by which agents or investment adviser representative registration must be 20 immediately effective as of the date of new employment when there is no new or added disciplinary 21 disclosure in relevant CRD or IARD records.
-The CRD and IARD are the acronyms for the electronic 22 Central Requisition Depository which currently includes agent records and the Investment Adviser 23 Requisition Depository which currently includes investment adviser representative records.
-Both electronic systems are currently administered by the NASD.
+If the administrator does not so withdraw the temporary registration, registration becomes automatically effective on the 31st day after filing.] (a) (c).
+[Termination of registration.]
+(1) If the administrator determines that a registrant or applicant for registration is no longer in existence or has ceased to do business as a brokerdealer, agent, investment adviser, or investment adviser representative, or is the subject of an adjudication of mental incompetence or is subject to the control of a committee, conservator, or guardian, or cannot reasonably be located, the administrator, by rule or order, may cancel or suspend terminate the registration or cancel or deny the application.
+The administrator may reinstate a canceled or revoked terminated registration, with or without hearing, and may make such registration retroactive.
+SECTION 409.
+WITHDRAWAL OF REGISTRATION OF BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, AND INVESTMENT ADVISERS REPRESENTATIVES.
+(2) Withdrawal from of registration as by a broker-dealer, agent, investment adviser, or investment adviser representative becomes effective 30 60 days after filing of an application to withdraw or within such shorter time as the administrator, by rule or order, specifies, unless a revocation or suspension proceeding is pending when the application is filed.
+If a proceeding is pending, withdrawal becomes effective when and upon such conditions as the administrator, by rule or order, specifies.
+If no proceeding is pending or instituted and withdrawal automatically becomes effective, the administrator may nevertheless institute a revocation or suspension proceeding under Section 408 412 within one year after withdrawal became automatically effective and enter a revocation or suspension order as of the last date on which registration was effective.